Monday - Friday, 8 a.m. to 4 p.m.

 The Student Government Association (SGA) is based in Corey Union as well.
 SGA is responsible for student governance, student rights and programs and the allocation of the mandatory student activity fee (MAF).

 The Campus Activities and Corey Union Office is a resource to more than 80 clubs and organizations.
 This office provides a campus calendar for the College community.
-A sampling of SGA groups include the College television station (CSTV), Black Student Union (BSU), Spectrum, P.O.W.E.R, the Dragon Chronicle, and WSUC-FM just to name a few.
+A sampling of SGA groups include the College television station (CSTV), Black Student Union (BSU), Pride, the Dragon Chronicle, and WSUC-FM just to name a few.
 The Student Activities Board (SAB) is the largest student programming club on campus and is also located in Corey Union.